 Perhaps they are the new stars of ski school.
 These two men, who are on the go day in and day out in wind and weather with a tablet and printed lists, trying to find just the right thing on-site.
 Who work to satisfy the needs of the guests and ski instructors.
 With the necessary organisation and expertise, and plenty of energy.
 Luckily, the ski school director can keep up with the two multifaceted talents.
 Once the most work-intensive time of the seasonal planning is behind him, Hans Peter Casutt will jump in for the slot pros and take some of the load off.
 But the ski school director also knows he can count on his team: “Together with Christian Sutter, we are a tried and tested team that practically runs automatically.
 Of course this also includes those responsible for the snow wonderlands, which have been part of the whole thing for many years now.”
 And not to be forgotten: the six assistants from the day nursery also play an important role in everyday life at the ski school.

 However, in the end it is the ski instructors who are central to making any ski class a success.
 In LAAX, 380 ski instructors will ensure that the guests are having a good time on the slopes this winter.
 Some of them are available the entire season and others only on certain weeks.
 During the largest onslaughts at Christmas and in February, up to 240 ski instructors are needed.
 About 75 percent of the ski instructors in LAAX are Swiss, with 32 percent of these coming from Graubünden and 22 percent coming from the surrounding region.
 Germans comprise the largest proportion of foreign ski instructors, followed by Brits.
 There are ski instructors from Italy, the Czech Republic, and the Netherlands.
 The one from New Zealand travels the furthest.
 Some are snow sport instructors with federal professional licenses, others are working toward that.
 Every newbie, many of them are students, receives ten days of basic training in LAAX.
-The new technical director, Marco Cavalli, and his people are responsible for training instructors.
+The new technical director, Basil Weber, and his people are responsible for training instructors.
 They ensure that guests receive the best possible teaching day in and day out.
 No matter if they’re a regular or greenhorn – all LAAX ski instructors master the most varied ski techniques and have the necessary pedagogical and psychological foundation.
 They are intimately familiar with the rules and know about such varied topics as transport, safety, and allergies.
 In spite of all their achievements, it may very well be that the more experienced among them are still dreaming of the good old days.